rejuvenate/rejuvenate/README.md

 2. We will check the repository and create a fork under [https://github.com/rejuvenate](https://github.com/rejuvenate)
 3. You and the original developer will receive [Write permissions](https://help.github.com/articles/repository-permission-levels-for-an-organization)

-The new *rejuvenated* "community repository" will empower the community to keep he project alive.
+The new *rejuvenated* "community repository" will empower the community to keep the project alive.

 **All projects and contributions stay the intellectual property of the respective authors.
 All actions in this organization follow the rules of the licenses projects were released under.